-Three Single-Winner Elections
+Three Single-Member Districts

 A class of 27 wants to elect a 3 member committee.
 Someone says, "Elect a rep from each seminar section.
-To win here, you need to get the ballots of just 5 voters."
+You need support from just 5 voters to win a seat."

-An 11 voter minority gets 2 reps; that's majority power.
-If spread out, 3 or 4 in each section, they'd get no rep. It can waste many votes so it's erratic and easy to rig.
+An 11 voter minority gets 2 reps; that is majority power.
+But with 3 or 4 voters in each section, they'd get no reps.
+It can waste many votes so it's erratic and easy to rig.